 - 1. Click the Start orb on the top left of the main screen. - 2.
-Click the Tools menu item. - 3.
-Click Modify Log Levels menu item.
-The Modify DIVA Core Log Levels dialog box is displayed. - 4.
-Use the Trace Level list to select the logging level for trace logs. - 5.
-Use the Service Level list to select the logging level for service logs. - 6.
-Click OK to save your changes.
+Click the Configuration menu item. - 3.
+Click the Local Settings menu item to display the Preferences screen.

-System Management App Dashboard and Quick Launch Buttons
+Dashboard and Quick Launch Buttons

-The System Management App look and feel resembles other Windows-based applications.
 The System Management App Dashboard displays information at a glance as soon as the application is started.